 - Where we use certain service providers, we may use specific codes of conduct, contracts or certification mechanisms approved by the European Commission which give personal data the same protection it has in Europe; or

-- Where we use providers based in the United States of America (US), we may transfer data to them if they are part of the EU-US Privacy Shield, which requires them to provide similar protection to personal data shared between the European Union (EU) and US.
+- Where we use providers based in the United States of America (US), we may transfer data to them if we have a ‘standard contractual clause’ with them, which requires them to provide similar protection to personal data shared between the European Union (EU) and US.

 Please contact us using the ‘How to contact us’ details below if you would like further information on the specific safeguard we use when transferring your personal data outside the EEA.